gvwilson/sensibleadventures/nardica.md

 once upon a time.
 "Well then, best get to it.
-And stop in at Sandhu's and see what they want for eggs," she added as Madi straightened up.
+And stop in at Sandhu's and see what they want for eggs," she added as Iffy straightened up.
 "Those were our last ones.
 I'll let your uncle know once he's..."
 She finished the sentence with a shrug.

 "Thanks auntie,"
-Madi said gratefully.
+Iffy said gratefully.
 She closed the hatch and hurried aft as quietly as she could, praying that the sound of her boots on the deck wouldn't rouse her uncle.